Don Cherry's Rock'em Sock'em Hockey

 The first Rock'em Sock'em Hockey video was released on VHS in December 1989, and quickly became a huge success in the marketplace, subsequently becoming the best selling sports video franchise in Canadian history.
 The franchise has sold over two million units to date, and continues to be one of the highest selling sports videos, with installments traditionally being released in December for the holiday season.
 Don Cherry's Rock 'Em Sock 'Em 30 was expected to be the series' final installment upon its release on December 11, 2018.
 “I will miss doing it.
 I loved working with Tim on it for all these years.
 The only time I was happier was when I used to go see him play hockey,” said Don.
 “I want to thank all of the fans supporting it and the players who are in the videos too.
 A lot of them are grandfathers now in their 50s themselves.”

-Since 2007, some videos in the series has been sold in the United States under the altered title Don Cherry's Hard Hitting Hockey, though sometimes using the chronology of the original Rock'em Sock'em series to number them despite largely not being released in that market.
+Since 2007, some videos in the series have been sold in the United States under the altered title Don Cherry's Hard Hitting Hockey, though sometimes using the chronology of the original Rock'em Sock'em series to number them despite largely not being released in that market.
 The 16th-19th releases in the series were re-released with new cover artwork and the Rock'em Sock'em branding as premium giveaways with the cold remedy Cold-fX, as part of their endorsement deal with Cherry.
 The 10th-14th installments were re-issued in the 2002 box set Don Cherry Penalty Box, while all installments to that point were re-issued in a collector's DVD box set in 2013 for the series' 25th anniversary.